rontarrant/gtkDcoding/docs/_posts/2019-07-16-0053-mvc-vi-image-combobox.md

 ---
-title: 0053 – MVC VI – A ComboBox with Images
+title: "0053: MVC VI – A ComboBox with Images"
 layout: post
 topic: mvc
 description: Tutorial on using a ComboBox with images.